 - Legal support: It covers legal counseling, mediation, and selected court representation.

-- Asylum Support Services: The Asylum Service at the Athens Solidarity Center operates on appointments fixed from the headquarters of the Asylum Service.
+- Asylum Support Services: In September 2015, the Greek Asylum Service began its operations at the Center, with a specific focus on cases of vulnerable persons.
+The Asylum Service at the Athens Solidarity Center operates on appointments fixed from the headquarters of the Asylum Service.
 Priority is given to vulnerable groups, with particular emphasis on the service and support of unaccompanied minors

 Athens Solidarity Center was established through Open Society Foundations and EEA Grants – Norway financial support (EEAGR08.02), in cooperation with the Municipality of Athens until 30.04.2016.

 From November 1st 2016 till December 31st 2017, complementary services provided by the ASC were funded by EaSI (Employment and Social Innovation) in the context of “Employment enhancement and Social services integration in Athens Municipality (ESTI@)” program.